Luke 15:8-10 · Luke · Updated April 25, 2026

 Summary

-The passage in Luke 15:8-10 is a parable told by Jesus, part of a series of stories illustrating themes of loss and recovery.
-This parable features a woman as the central character.
-She owns ten pieces of silver, a significant part of her possessions.
-The scene opens with her realizing that one of these coins is missing, prompting a search.
+Luke 15:8-10 presents a parable told by Jesus, part of a series of stories illustrating themes of loss and recovery.
+A woman is the central character, owning ten pieces of silver, a crucial part of her possessions.
+She realizes that one of these coins is missing, prompting a search.

 In response to the missing coin, the woman lights a lamp and sweeps her house, searching diligently until she finds it (15:8).
-Her efforts are rewarded when she successfully locates the lost coin.
-Overjoyed, she calls her friends and neighbors together to share in her happiness, inviting them to rejoice with her because she has found what was lost (15:9).
+Her efforts are rewarded when she successfully locates the Lost Coin.
+Overjoyed, she calls her friends and neighbors to share in her happiness, inviting them to rejoice with her because she has found what was lost (15:9).

 Chiastic structure